 Muzzle-to-target distance tests cannot be done without the firearm that was involved in the shooting.
 Note: It cannot be determined "how long" it has been since a firearm was fired.

 Analysts in the Firearms Section may conduct other testing that is of special interest to an investigator.
-Such requests may be made during evidence submission or by phone.
+Such requests may be made at the time of evidence submissions or by phone.

 Collection and Submission of Evidence